howardah/dupekit/README.md

 ## Alpha status

 Dupekit is alpha software.
+It's largely stable because of its reliance on a the `fclones` crate, but use with caution.
 Features, interfaces, and the database schema may change between releases.
 Back up important files before using cleanup actions.

 ## Run